 Fort Kochi is a melting pot of cultures.
 Portuguese, Dutch Jewish and English influences have helped mould the city.
 It is also a major port.

 The Jewish Synagogue in Fort Kochi is the oldest existing synagogue of all the 53 member countries of the Commonwealth of Nations.
 It is known by various other names such as Cochin Jewish Synagogue and the Mattancherry Synagogue.
 When the Jews settled in Mattancherry after their expulsion from Iberia, they built this imposing structure in 1568.
+The structure on Jew street is remarkable and the highly decorative interiors have huge Belgian Chandeliers and hand painted floor tiles.
 They added the synagogue’s three-story clock tower two centuries later.
 Ezekial Rahabi, a leading businessman, directed the construction in 1761.

 The clock tower has three existing dials of blue-painted teak.
 To the north, facing the Maharajah’s Palace, the dial has Malayalam characters.
 To the south, viewed from Jew Town, they are in Roman numerals.
 And to the west, from the synagogue side, the dial has Hebrew letters.

 Basilica of Santa Cruz in Fort Kochi

 Santa Cruz Basilica is a big building with a Gothic facade and soaring twin spires.
 Inside it is vibrant and colourful.
 The Portuguese first built built the church in 1505.
 Italian painter Bro.
 Antonio Moscheni decorated the main altar.
 Frescoes and murals cover the columns.
 There are pretty windows of stained glass and arches.
 Beautiful paintings on the ceiling depict the life of Jesus Christ.